klebgenomics/Kleborate/docs/source/kpsc_modules.rst

 .. _kpsc_virulence:

-KpSC virulence modules
+Acquired virulence loci
 ----------------------

-Typing modules are available for the five key acquired virulence loci that are associated with invasive infections and are found at high prevalence among hypervirulent *K. pneumoniae* strains: the siderophores yersiniabactin (\ *ybt*\ ), aerobactin (\ *iuc*\ ) and salmochelin (\ *iro*\ ), the genotoxin colibactin (\ *clb*\ ), and the hypermucoidy locus *rmpADC*.
+Typing modules are available for the five key acquired virulence loci that are associated with invasive infections and are found at high prevalence among hypervirulent *K. pneumoniae* strains: the siderophores yersiniabactin (\ *ybt*\ ), aerobactin (\ *iuc*\ ) and salmochelin (\ *iro*\ ), the genotoxin colibactin (\ *clb*\ ), and the hypermucoidy locus *rmp*.
 Each of these loci comprises multiple genes and will only be reported if >50% of the genes are detected.

-There is also a module to screen for the alternative hypermucoidy marker gene *rmpA2*.

-For each module, if the target locus is detected, the typer will:
+For each of these modules, if the target locus is detected, the typer will:

 * Call a sequence type using the same logic as for 7-gene MLST
 * Report the phylogenetic lineage associated with each sequence type, as outlined below and detailed in the corresponding papers
 * Report the structural variant of the mobile genetic element that is usually associated with that phylogenetic lineage (for *ybt* and *rmpADC* only)

+For the *rmp* locus, additional typing is done to assess phase variation and the integrity of the *rmpA* promoter.

+There are also modules to check for presence/absence of the *rmpA2* and *peg-344* genes which are sometimes used as hypervirulence markers.

 The *ybt*\ , *clb*\ , *iuc*\ , *iro* and *rmpADC* locus-specific ST schemes, and *rmpA2* alleles, are defined in the *K. pneumoniae* `Bacterial Isolate Genome Sequence Database <https://bigsdb.pasteur.fr/klebsiella/>`_.

 Notes on virulence allele reporting:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~